 Regardless of the true cause of an OBE, this type of phenomenon is uniquely described as a very powerful experience physically, emotionally, and often spiritually as well.
 Although it can be a non-positive experience for people who are too weak or highly conditioned, in general, most of the subjects who have had an out-of-body experience describe it as a positive and uplifting event.

-Often we have a hint of our spirit leaving when we sleep through our dreams.
+We often hint at our spirit leaving when we sleep through our dreams.

 But how can we manage our dreams and see if they truly are there to manifest our OBE?
 Here comes a few ways to connect with our dreams and become aware if your spirit leaves when you sleep.